JMJAJ/AdSkipYT/README.md

 ## Overview

 This Tampermonkey script detects ads on YouTube and automatically skips them.
-When an ad is detected, a red banner is displayed at the top of the screen indicating that an ad is being played.
+When an ad is detected, a red banner is displayed at the top of the screen indicating that an ad is being played (mainly used for debugging).
 The script also removes various main page ads on YouTube.

 ## Features